 We firmly believe we must work in partnership with parent/carers on all aspects of a young person's education including their behaviour.
 We accept that good liaison takes time, is demanding and requires resources.
-We are highly active in establishing these links and forging positive relationships through weekly assemblies, newsletters and regular face-to-face meetings.
+We are highly active in establishing these links and forging positive relationships through weekly assemblies, newsletters and regular face-to-face meetings (Covid- 19 update this may be done through phone calls).
 We ensure we evaluate our contact with parents to build upon good practice identified and amend as appropriate.